o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 DESCRIPTION
 --------------------------------------------------------------------------------------------

-The rmr_alloc_msg function is used to allocate a buffer which the user programme can write into and then send through the a library.
+The rmr_tralloc_msg function is used to allocate a buffer which the user programme can write into and then send through the library.
 The buffer is allocated such that sending it requires no additional copying from the buffer as it passes through the underlying transport mechanism.

-The *size* parameter is used to set the payload length in the message and If it is 0, then the default size supplied on the *rmr_init* call will be used.
+The *size* parameter is used to set the payload length in the message.
+If it is 0, then the default size supplied on the *rmr_init* call will be used.
 In addition to allocating the payload, a space in the buffer is reserved for *trace* data (tr_size bytes), and the bytes pointed to by *tr_data* are